throw-if-null/shower/README.md

 ## TODO:
 * Remove the hard requirements for the names of `playlist` file and the `scripts` folder
-* Add support to seed mulitiple SQL servers at the same time e.g. I have 2 servers that need to be seeded with different data
+* Add support to seed multiple SQL servers at the same time e.g. I have 2 servers that need to be seeded with different data